skyth3r/Skyth3r/README.md

 <h1 align="center">Hello!
 I'm Akash 👋🏽</h1>
 <p>I'm a Backend Engineer working in cybersecurity, with over 5 years of experience in the fintech industry.
-I have a strong interest in automation and improving process efficiencys.
+I have a strong interest in automation and improving process efficiency.
 Right now I use Go, Python, JavaScript, GraphQL, SQL and Cassandra in my day-to-day work and side projects.</p>
 <p align="center">
 	<a href="https://akash.lol/" rel="me">Links</a> •
 	<a href="https://akashgoswami.com/" rel="me">Website</a> •